bitfinity-nl/role-certbot-apache2/README.md

 Required steps:
 1. Register the (sub)domain;
 2. Ensure port 80 and 443 are open on the server and firewall (configure HAProxy for TCP ports);
-3. Add the role to the playbook;
+3. Add the role to your playbook;
-4. Override the defaults in the playbook;
+4. Override the defaults or in the playbook;

 Role Variables
 --------------